Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 It is a working code, you can test it using these [instructions](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend).

-The implementation is provided by [greenhack](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).
+The general implementation is provided by [greenhack](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).

 A few words about it: greenlet is really a hack.
 It is not a part of any standard library or runtime (like POSIX).
 It manipulates the stack